react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 }
 ```

-**Proposed**:

-- By default, Metro will ignore this constraint.
+**Proposed**: Metro will ignore this constraint (reserved for a future strict mode).
 We will log a warning when an inaccessible import is accessed.
-- Under strict handling, Metro will prevent inaccessible imports and surface a resolution error to the developer.

 ### Subpath exports